IBM/watson-assistant-app-connect/README.md

 # Setup

-1. The prereq software is NodeJS v8 and npm v5.
+1. The prereq software is NodeJS v8 (and npm v5) or later.
 Download and install these from https://nodejs.org/.

+   These instructions were tested successfully with NodeJS 8, and with NodeJS 10.15.0 (and npm 6.4.1).

 2. Note you can call a cloud function from a Watson Assistant service in US South or Germany only.
 Watson Assistant uses the cloud function that is hosted in the same location only.